Jetroid/jetroid.github.io/_posts/2017-10-11-the-race-for-space.md

 My home country wants to end co-operation with the European Union.
 USA seems very isolationist.

-The Space Race occured during (and because of) the Cold War.
+The Space Race occurred during (and because of) the Cold War.
 Both sides used their conflict to produce amazing results, some of the brightest moments of humanity.